arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Goals

 - Learn how to connect two Optas for RS485 communication
-- Run a RS485 sender sketch on Opta
+- Run a Modbus-RS485 sender sketch on Opta
-- Run a RS485 receiver sketch on Opta
+- Run a Modbus-RS485 receiver sketch on Opta
-- Learn how to send values using RS485
+- Learn how to send values using the Modbus RTU protocol and the RS485 interface

 ### Required Hardware and Software